Undivided Resources

 Parent questionnaires

-A lot of assessments include a parent questionnaire that asks questions about what your child can do.
+A lot of the assessments used in an IEP evaluation include parent questionnaires that asks about what your child can do.
 These can be difficult — how do you answer whether your 3-year-old can prepare a snack?
 Answer each question realistically.
 Can your child do the activity independently?
 If the situation has never come up, answer that you’re not sure.

 We like to be positive about our kids’ abilities, but it’s also vital that you provide an accurate description of your child’s challenges.
 The IEP team needs to understand the impact of their disability.
 For any question you are not sure how to answer, ask the assessor for guidance.